EddieHinojosa/React-Portfolio/README.md

 ## How It Works:

-<p>This repo will include myt code as well as a quick guide on how to nagivate through the site posted below </p>
+<p>This repo will include my code as well as a quick guide on how to nagivate through the site posted below </p>

 <!-- ## Features: -->